danodriscoll/danodriscoll.github.io/content/about.md

 ### Goal

-To better understand the outcomes of a Government money system encircled by a distinct [macrofinancial](https://www.data-reports.net/studio-sketch/public-private-finance.html) regime.
-Broadly, to appreciate the diverging expectations of household agent types on spending, taxation and portfolios.
-To explore time-series relationships that may exist between model output and real-world UK economic time-series, in particular, [Gilt](#gilt) dynamics.
+To better understand the mechanics of a Government money system.
+To explore the output of a model monetary system constrained by agent [parameter]({{< ref "/posts/development-roadmap/#model" >}} "A Development Roadmap") rules.
+Specifically, to correlate time-series relationships that may exist between model output and [Gilt](#gilt) dynamics within a distinct [macrofinancial](https://www.data-reports.net/studio-sketch/public-private-finance.html) system.

 {{< info-alert title="Gilt" id="gilt" >}}
 A gilt is a UK Government liability denominated in sterling, issued by the UK Treasury and listed on the London Stock Exchange.
 The term *gilt* or *gilt-edged security* is a reference to the primary characteristic of gilts as an investment: their security.
 {{< /info-alert >}}

-### Model Development
+### Model Build

 1. **Diagnosis**: Requires plausible explanations of how a State may structure a cash and money asset producing system.
 2. **Policy**: To apply historical and credible accounts of UK government money system operations.